coreinfrastructure/best-practices-badge/doc/security.md

 but copying or proxying the images using our own site might be considered a copyright violation and would also impose the need for significant extra resources.
-Thus, since we do not serve avatars ourselves, we must direct requestors to them, so at the very least the requestor's externally-visible IP address must be visible to the external avatar service (so the image can be provided).
+Thus, since we do not serve avatars ourselves, we must direct requesters to them, so at the very least the requestor's externally-visible IP address must be visible to the external avatar service (so the image can be provided).
 To provide additional privacy, we would like to also